Basic-Nature/html_Parser_prototype/docs/architecture.md

   - Dynamic scoring and patching: combines results from multiple extraction strategies, fills in missing info, and scores each method.
   - Keyword libraries for location, percent, and other election-specific columns.

+- **`utils/table_builder.py`**
+  - Normalizes, merges, annotates, and pivots tables for every handler (CSV, JSON, TXT, PDF, and state pipelines).
+  - Applies cached header normalization, row-salvage heuristics, and canonical column ordering so that downstream tests and exports stay consistent.
+  - Invoked via `build_table_noninteractive()` from format handlers and tests, ensuring the webapp and CLI share the same table reconstruction logic.

 - **`utils/dynamic_table_extractor.py`**
   - Finds tables using both panel and section heading strategies.
   - Supports plugin-based and ML/NER-based extraction.